r0d1on/mortgage-tool/README.md

     - to test different loan parameters and to find the most convenient/profitable mortgage configuration.
 * Entrypoint modelling:
     - comparison of financial outcomes for "buy now" vs "buy X months later" scenarios.
+* LLM assistant:
+    - a small language model integrated with calculator.
+Works directly in the browser and can set mortgage calculation parameters, interpret calculation results and answer general mortgage-related questions.
 * Mortgage / financial context fine-tuning:
     - approximately 30 parameters available to describe the financial context.
 ![Advanced parameters](images/screenshot2.png)